 Regardless, RepairCash.com’s service is always free to you.

 This service is not available in all states.

 If you request a loan in a particular state where such loans are prohibited, or in a location where RepairCash.com does not have an available lender, you will not be connected to a lender.

 In some cases, you may be given the option of obtaining a loan from a tribal lender.

 Tribal lenders are subject to tribal and certain federal laws while being immune from state law including usury caps.

 If you are connected to a tribal lender, please understand that the tribal lender’s rates and fees may be higher than state-licensed lenders.

 Additionally, tribal lenders may require you to agree to resolve any disputes in a tribal jurisdiction.

 You are urged to read and understand the terms of any loan offered by any lender, whether tribal or state-licensed, and to reject any particular loan offer that you cannot afford to repay or that includes terms that are not acceptable to you.

-RepairCash.com does not pull your credit or look at your creditworthiness, but responsible lenders will.
+RepairCash.com may pull your credit or look at your creditworthiness, but responsible lenders will.